theoliverlear/Programming-Paradigms/Assignment One/src/Program Write-Up Document.md

 # Program Write-Up Document

-Oliver Sigwarth
+- Oliver Sigwarth
-10-18-2023
+- 10-19-2023
-CIDS 235 - Programming Paradigms
+- CIDS 235 - Programming Paradigms
-Assignment 1 - Among Us
+- Assignment 1 - Among Us

 **Link to working code: https://replit.com/join/ediygthgdu-theoliverlear**

 ## Explanation

-This document serves as a comprehensive write-up for the [Name of Your Program] project.
-It includes detailed information about the program's structure, design, and testing.
-The document is intended to provide a clear overview of the project for evaluation purposes.
+This document shows the code of the **Among Us** program which simulates the game Among Us.
+The program is written in Java and has three distinct classes.
+The first class is the Main class, which contains the main method and is responsible for running the program.
+The second class is the Crewmate class, which represents the crewmates in the game.
+The third class is the Imposter class, which represents the imposters in the game.

+## IMPORTANT

+For descriptions of the code and the justifications for the design, please refer to the comments in the code.
+The comments are meant to explain the functionality of the code and appear in the places where they are most pertinent.

 ## UML Class Diagram